 Andy was appointed by the Intellectual Property Office of Singapore (IPOS) as an IP Adjudicator to hear disputes at IPOS for a two-year term from April 2021.
 He has been an appointed member of the Singapore Copyright Tribunal since May 2010 and a mediator with the WIPO Arbitration and Mediation Center.
 He is also appointed as a Notary Public & Commissioner for Oaths in Singapore.
 He previously served on the International Trademark Association’s Board of Directors and was a member of the executive committee.

-Andy has more than 20 years of experience handling contentious and non-contentious matters in the areas of IP, corporate litigation and arbitration matters.
+Andy has 30 years of experience handling contentious and non-contentious matters in the areas of IP, corporate litigation and arbitration matters.
 He regularly represents Fortune 500 corporations in the pharmaceutical and life sciences, consumer goods and retail, technology, and energy industries.

 Andy’s IP experience covers all aspects of commercial and advisory work, anti-piracy, civil and criminal enforcement, portfolio management, and IP disputes.
 He has acted for domestic and international clients, including representing some of the owners of the world’s best known trade marks, brand names and technologies – assisting them in all areas of IP portfolio management.
 He also advises on the commercial exploitation of IP rights, particularly in the technology, franchise, pharmaceutical and media industries.